ripixel/ripixel-website/thoughts/articles/2021-03-21_Webmentions-are-Fun.md

 ### Rendering webmentions

-So this will be different depending on how your website works, but as I'm a crazy person who wrote their own (admiteddly very noddy) Static Site Generator, I had to do all this manually (code shamelessly stolen from Luke's article).
+So this will be different depending on how your website works, but as I'm a crazy person who wrote their own (admittedly very noddy) Static Site Generator, I had to do all this manually (code shamelessly stolen from Luke's article).

 So, when I'm generating my articles, I first get all the webmentions for my site using the below script: